Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 1. Links to helpful articles, videos and documentation.
 Converted and transcribed code of great YT videos where there is no code.

-2. A 'How do I...?' wiki of how to use PyTest and the frameworks.

 ## Test frameworks

 *See the README.md in root of each Test framework for detailed and up to date set up instructions.*

-These four are incremental, with each framework adding more functionality to the previous one:
+These two main test frameworks:

 - PyTest_01_Full - a full stack testing framework from SQL Schemas to E2E testing with Playwright
-- PyTest_02_DJANGO is its own unique testing framework built from a range of sources.
+- PyTest_02_DJANGO - is its own unique testing framework built from a range of sources.

 I strive to acknowledge sources I have used to learn PyTest and any adaptations of code samples used therein.